Blaenau Gwent

 Blaenau Gwent (/ˌblaɪnaɪ ˈgwɛnt/; /cy/) is a county borough in the south-east of Wales.
-It borders the unitary authority areas of Monmouthshire and Torfaen to the east, Caerphilly to the west and Powys to the north.
+It borders Monmouthshire and Torfaen to the east, Caerphilly to the west and Powys to the north.
 Its main towns are Abertillery, Brynmawr, Ebbw Vale and Tredegar.
 Its highest point is Coity Mountain at 1896 ft.

 Government

 The borough was formed in 1974 as a local government district of Gwent.
 It covered the whole area of five former districts and a single parish from a sixth, which were all abolished at the same time: